 Deciding which type of bone graft to use is based on your surgeon's recommendation.
 Considerations include the spinal level(s) to be surgically treated, implant use (if any), and weight-bearing demands of the level(s).
 While graft packed into a void or implant does not generally support load (bear weight), it must provide an adequate scaffold for bone to completely grow through the implant to provide a secure and solid fusion.

 Spine surgery is an important decision.
-While the final decision is yours to make, the benefits and potentials risks and complications require careful consideration.
+While the final decision is yours to m, the benefits, potential risks and complications require careful consideration.
 We look forward to answering your questions and helping you to resolve your concerns about any treatment offered by Piedmont Spine Center.